Netherlands

 hours/week

-See how hiring works in Netherlands
+See how hiring works with an Employer of Record in Netherlands

-Minimum Wage Standards
+Minimum Wage Standards in the Netherlands

 The statutory minimum wage for full-time employees aged 21 and above is €2,495 per month (€14.40/hour), effective from July 2025.
 Employees under 21 receive pro-rated amounts based on age brackets.

-For employer of record arrangements, the minimum compensation including holiday allowance reaches €2,695.68 monthly or €32,348.16 annually.
+For Employer of Record Netherlands arrangements, the minimum compensation including holiday allowance reaches €2,695.68 monthly or €32,348.16 annually.

 Income Tax Structure